 Also Featured In: Most Common Birds in Stewart Island, Birds That Live In Tristan da Cunha

-The White-headed Petrel is an adorable seabird belonging to the petrel family, Procellariidae.
-It has a length of about 400 mm (16 in) and can be found on subantarctic islands where it breeds either alone or colonially in burrows dug among tussocks and herbfields.
+The White-headed Petrel is an adorable seabird from the petrel family Procellariidae.
+It has a length of about 400 mm (16 in) and can be found on subantarctic islands where it breeds either alone or colonially in burrows dug among tussocks and fields.

-These birds have white heads with dark eyes surrounded by a circular black patch near their bill; the rest of its body is greyish blue except for its wings which are black-edged with silver-grey tips.
+These birds have white heads with dark eyes surrounded by a circular black patch near their bill; the rest of their body is greyish blue except for their wings, which are black-edged with silver-grey tips.

-They tend to use dynamic soaring during migration when flying long distances over water as well as land while searching for food sources along their route.
+They tend to use dynamic soaring during migration when flying long distances over water and land while searching for food sources along their route.

-In addition, they also rely heavily on winds blowing from east to west across oceans due to them being able to fly further faster while conserving energy at the same time.
+In addition, they also rely heavily on winds blowing from east to west across oceans because they can fly further faster while conserving energy simultaneously.

 Phylum | Chordata |